-This Request For Amendment (RFA) is submitted to request a contract amendment regarding (place an "X" to the right of the specific RFA type(s) you are applying for):
+This Request For Amendment (RFA) is submitted to request a contract amendment regarding the following (identify which RFA changes you are requesting approval for):

-1. Add Distance Education 2.
-Add Dual-Credit Program 3.
-Change Mission and/or Vision 4.
-Eliminate a Grade Level or Other Educational Services 5.
-EMOs: Entering, Amending, Renewing, Terminating Charter Contract with an EMO 6.
-Enrollment: Expand Enrollment in Existing Grade Level(s) and Facilities 7.
-Enrollment: Expand Enrollment in New Grade Levels 8.
-Facilities: Acquire or Construct a New or Additional Facility that will not affect approved enrollment x 9.
-Facilities: Occupy New or Additional Facility 10.
-Facilities: Occupy a Temporary Facility 11.
-Facilities: Relocate or Consolidate Campuses 12.
-RFA: Transportation 13.
-Other changes
+1. \[ \sum{\text{Add Distance Education}} \]

+2. \[ \text{\text{\text{Add Dual-Credit Program}}} \]

+3. ⊠ Change Mission and/or Vision

+4. Eliminate a Grade Level or Other Educational Services

+5. EMOs: Entering, Amending, Renewing, Terminating Charter Contract with an EMO

+6. Enrollment: Expand Enrollment in Existing Grade Level(s) and Facilities

+7. Enrollment: Expand Enrollment in New Grade Levels

+8. Facilities: Acquire or Construct a New or Additional Facility that will not affect approved enrollment

+9. Facilities: Occupy New or Additional Facility

+10. ☐ Facilities: Occupy a Temporary Facility

+11. Facilities: Relocate or Consolidate Campuses

+12. RFA: Transportation

+13. Change of Incorporation Status

+14. □ Other changes

+Contents

+Section I: Standard RFA Requirements

+A) EXECUTIVE SUMMARY4

+B) MEETING THE NEED7

+TARGETED PLAN

+GROWTH RATE AND RATIONALE

+PARENT AND COMMUNITY INVOLVEMENT

+C) ACADEMIC PLAN8

+MISSION & VISION

+CURRICULUM & INSTRUCTIONAL DESIGN9

+SCHOOL STRUCTURE: CALENDAR AND SCHEDULE

+DISTANCE EDUCATION

+PRE-KINDERGARTEN PROGRAMS

+(All Operators Currently Operating or Proposing to Operate Pre-K)11